 Research team consists of the following specialists:

 - Prof. Ing.
-Gustáv Kasanický, CSc., director of the Institute of Judicial Engineering of the University of Žilina, researcher in the field of traffic analysis
+Gustáv Kasanický, CSc., director of the Institute of Forensic Engineering of the University of Žilina, researcher in the field of traffic analysis

 - Doc.
 Ing.
 Jozef Schwartz, CSc., researcher in the field of mechatronic and applied mechanics